peerdraft/obsidian-plugin/README.md

 Visit [https://www.peerdraft.app](https://www.peerdraft.app) to create an account and get started.

 There is a free trail available after which you are required to pay for further use of the service.

+## How to use

+### Work on a document together

+* Open the document you want to work on together.
+* Run the command `Start shared session`.
+A secret link will be copied to your clipboard automatically.
+* Send this link to your collaborators and start working together.

+## Close a session

+The session will be closed automatically, when you close the document in Obsidian.
+You can also:

+* Run the command `Stop shared session` or
+* Click on the `Sharing [filename]` entry in the statusbar and select `stop shared session`.